 Why is this happening?
 One word: Unicode.
 None of these older font formats have it, and it was only a matter of time before they were relegated to the annals of history.
 For a much more thorough explanation and history of why Type 1 PostScript fonts had to go away, watch this great conference by Thomas Phinney, a former employee of Adobe, FontLab and other companies, who was (and still is) heavily involved in the development of fonts.

-You can still use Type 1 PostScript fonts in Big Sur through Ventura.
-The simple trick is to place these fonts directly into your user account Fonts folder.
+You can still use Type 1 PostScript fonts in Big Sur through Ventura by placing these fonts directly into the user account Fonts folder (this does not work in Sonoma).
 Also, the makers of Typeface have discovered Type 1 PostScript fonts work outside of your user account Fonts folder, as long as they’re not on the startup volume, and are activated in place.
 Full details here.
 Users of Font Book may not have noticed anything wrong since the user Fonts folder is where all newly added fonts get copied to by default.
 If you try to activate T1 PS fonts in place on the startup volume from anywhere other than your user account Fonts folder, you’ll get blank lines in the font lists of apps like Office 365, the Adobe suite, Quark XPress and others.
 For .dfonts, you can add them to any font manager via its interface.
 You can also still do this with old legacy OS 9 TrueType suitcase fonts, but they no longer work in some apps.
 In the Office 365 suite, Excel and PowerPoint will show OS 9 fonts, but Word and Outlook ignore them.

-You also may have noticed in Big Sur, Monterey and Ventura that Type 1 PostScript and legacy OS 9 TrueType fonts now display with a generic Unix EXEC icon.
+You also may have noticed in Big Sur though Sonoma that Type 1 PostScript and legacy OS 9 TrueType fonts now display with a generic Unix EXEC icon.
 They still work as noted just above, but when Apple does things like this, it’s usually a very big hint something is going away.

 How to convert your Type 1 PostScript fonts: